Chocolate chemistry: How the beloved treat gets its flavor, texture and tricky reputation as an ingredient

 How long can you store chocolate?

 Once the beans are roasted, that wonderful aroma has been created.
-The longer you wait to consume it, the more of the volatile compounds responsible for the smell evaporate and the less flavor is left for you to enjoy.
-Generally you have about a year to eat milk chocolate and two years for dark chocolate.
-It’s not a good idea to store it in the refrigerator, because it picks up moisture and odors from the other things in there, but you can store it tightly sealed in the freezer.
+The longer you wait to consume it, the more of the volatile compounds responsible for the smell evaporates and the less flavor is left for you to enjoy.
+Generally, you have about a year to eat milk chocolate and two years for dark chocolate.
+It’s not a good idea to store it in the refrigerator because it picks up moisture and odors from the other things in there, but you can store it tightly sealed in the freezer.

 What’s different about hot chocolate?